About Eric

 Bio:

 After my PhD at the University of Queensland in 2008 I was a postdoctoral researcher at Griffith University, funded by a GU Postdoctoral Fellowship, and a single-CI ARC Discovery grant.
 In 2012 I was awarded a Discovery Early-Career Researcher Award, undertaken at The University of Sydney, during which I spent a year as a Visiting Scholar at Oxford University.
 I returned to Griffith in 2015 as a Senior Lecturer, partly funded by a Large Grant from the Foundational Questions Institute (FQXi).
-In 2018 I was awarded an ARC Future Fellowship, and an Associate Professor position.
+In 2018 I was awarded an ARC Future Fellowship and a continuing Associate Professor position.

 I have organised three international conferences on the foundations of quantum mechanics, and have been invited to present my work in conferences on all continents.